dorny/paths-filter/README.md

     # introduced by the current branch are considered.
     # All files are considered as added if there is no common ancestor with
     # base branch or no previous commit.
-    # This option is ignored if action is triggered by pull_request event.
+    # This option is ignored if action is triggered by pull_request event, unless 'allow-override-on-pr' is set to true.
     # Default: repository default branch (e.g. master)
     base: ''